infinum/app-deploy-script/README.md

 > Script commands such as `install`, and `--update` will need `sudo` to execute successfully.
 Use it when requested.

+For more details on migrating from v1 to v2, please check the [Migration from v1 to v2](https://github.com/infinum/app-deploy-script/wiki/Migration-from-v1-to-v2) guidelines.

 ## Usage

 For detailed usage documentation, please check the [wiki pages](https://github.com/infinum/app-deploy-script/wiki).